 The best time to visit New York City is spring and fall, especially April–June and September–October, when weather is mild.
 Summer is hot but lively, while winter is colder with fewer crowds and holiday charm.
 Shoulder seasons balance comfort and activity.

-What to bring on a trip to New York City
+What should I bring on a trip to New York City?

 Bring comfortable walking shoes, layers for changing weather, and a compact umbrella.
 Winters require warm coats, while summers call for breathable clothing.
 A small backpack is useful for long sightseeing days.